Sensing-Dev/tutorials/cuda/README.md

 ```
 If you are using Sensing-Dev v24.05, please add the option of `--version v1.8.10`.

-Note that this install script is desined for Linux x86_64.
+Note that this install script is designed for Linux x86_64.

+After setting up, you can remove the directory called `cuda-setup`.